-Sainsbury’s Bank offer loans, credit cards, mortgages, savings accounts, and travel money services, while they also provide car, home, pet, travel, and life insurance.
+Sainsbury’s Bank offers loans, credit cards, mortgages, savings accounts, travel money services and various insurance products.

 Sainsbury’s loans come with a fixed interest rate – this means the rate you pay back at won’t change over the term of the loan.
 Fixed rate loans can make it easier to budget your repayments as the amount you pay back each month stays the same.

 The interest rate is given as the APR (Annual Percentage Rate), however the advertised APR only has to be offered to 51% of applications.
 The rate you’re given may be lower or higher, depending on the loan you want to take out and your own personal financial circumstances.

 A number of factors affect the rate of APR you will be offered – it will likely differ from the representative APR shown and will be based on your personal circumstances, the amount you want to borrow and the repayment term.
 Loans are subject to application, financial circumstances and borrowing history.

 Applying for a loan, whether it’s with Sainsbury’s bank or any other provider, will leave a mark on your credit report – and too many of these, successful or unsuccessful, is likely to make lenders hesitant.
 However, unsuccessful loan applications are the more damaging.

 When you compare loans with MoneySuperMarket, we perform a soft search that won’t harm your credit score.
 We’ll also show you which loans you’re pre-approved for, so you know that if you apply, you’ll be accepted – and get the deal you see.